 From measuring the millimeters of a cucumber’s curve to fearing a bird-like tomato, industry standards and consumer perceptions determine what produce is pretty enough to sell.
 This is a surface-level judgment that fails to consider the item’s nutritional value and the 48.1 million food-insecure people in the US who would benefit from the energy, vitamins and minerals on the inside.

-Our hunger issue is partially an image problem.
-That is unacceptable.
 In a country where nearly 40% of the food supply is never eaten and 20% never even ends up in grocery stores (primarily because it looks bad), the number of food-insecure people is unacceptable.
 Our hunger issue is partially an image problem.
 The millions of Americans who support anti-hunger initiatives believe this, too.
 Yet our collective efforts to end hunger are often undermined by the inefficiencies before food even reaches the consumer.

 The “ugly food movement” is one way to address food waste.
 It’s spreading globally with initiatives from UK supermarket chain Tesco and is gaining momentum in the US with efforts from Food & Wine editor Dana Cowin’s #LoveUglyFood campaign and grocery chains like Raley’s in California.
 But more can be done.